President and Owner

 Mark started guiding in 1987 and has since led trips on all seven continents, reaching the highest peaks on six.
 He started working with Mountain Madness in 1994.
 In addition to guiding, he developed the company’s programs in South America, strengthened the guide standards, and eventually managed all day-to-day operations during Christine Boskoff’s often lengthy climbing expeditions.

-Mark’s climbing achievements include ten trips up Yosemite’s El Capitan, starting with an ascent of the difficult Shield route in 1983 when he was 23.
+Mark’s climbing achievements include ten trips up Yosemite’s El Capitan, starting with an ascent of the difficult Shield route in 1983 when he was 23 and his tenth ascent on the Dawn Wall at the age of 41.
 His 35+ big wall exploits include Mount Proboscis in the Northwest Territories and Mount Hooker’s north face original route in the Wind River Range.
 In Asia and the Andes, his more difficult ascents include the first American ascent of Bhagirarthi III in India via the Scottish Pillar in 1992, the Northeast Buttress Kwande Shar and the Bibler/Freer route on Lobuje (both in Nepal), and the Southwest Buttress of Huandoy Sur in Peru.
 Before his 1990 ascent of Pik Lenin in Kyrgystan, Mark assisted in rescue efforts after an avalanche swept down and buried 43 climbers at Camp 2, all of whom perished — one of the worst mountaineering accidents in history.
 Closer to home in Seattle, he has made hundreds of ascents in the Cascades and Olympics.

 With these many years of difficult climbing came a tenacity and strong sense of commitment that would serve him well for weathering the challenges Mountain Madness faced as a business.
 The gaps left with the unfortunate loss of both Scott and Christine were not insignificant and required careful navigation to keep the company on course.